CleveritDemo/nestjs-nextjs-part-ii/README.md

 ## Step 8: Create Shopping Cart Component + Zustand

-> add zustand support to create a shopping card context
+> @workspace add zustand support to create a shopping card context

 - Install zustand `yarn add zustand`
 - Create a Zustand store: Create a new file named useCartStore.ts in your src/store directory (or any preferred directory) to define the Zustand store for the shopping cart.